-8.1.8 Regional and Intermunicipal Partnerships The County supports regional and intermunicipal partnerships and cost-sharing arrangements that provide recreational opportunities for County residents.
+8.1.8 Regional and Intermunicipal Partnerships a.
+The County supports regional and intermunicipal partnerships and cost-sharing arrangements that provide recreational opportunities for County residents.
 8.1.9 Off-Highway Vehicles a.
 The County should partner with local off-highway vehicle groups to identify designated locations for off-highway vehicle trails, staging areas and dedicated parks within County boundaries.
 Priority will be given to "Prime Recreation and Tourism" areas not in High Priority Landscapes (see Figure 11 and 14).
 Other areas may be considered where the proposed area is located a sufficient distance from the following features to minimize any impacts: i. existing or planned future residential development; ii. sensitive ecological features including ESAs and waterbodies; and iii. existing agricultural operations. b.
 The County may study and update policies and regulations pertaining to off-highway vehicles.

-8.1.10 Subdivision and Development Requirements for Tourism and Recreation Developments a.
-Recreation and Tourism developments must be sensitive to its environmental and agricultural context.
-Recreation and Tourism developments shall be located in the Rural Agricuture Area and Prime Recreation and Tourism Areas as identified in MDP Figure 7: Development Concept and MDP Figure 11: Prime Recreation and Tourism Areas. c.
-Land uses related to Recreation and Tourism developments, such as local service commercial, hospitality or institutional uses, may be considered provided they have appropriate transportation and utility infrastructure, integrate with surrounding land uses and appropriately mitigate any off-site impacts. d.
-New Recreation and Tourism development along lakefronts must be designed to minimize impacts on the local watershed including adherence to applicable setbacks and considerations for low impact landscaping and controlled runoff. e.
-Developments on more than 4 subdivided lots are considered Resort Development and shall comply with MDP Policy 8.2.5 and all other applicable MDP policies.
+8.1.10 Subdivision and Development Requirements for Tourism and Recreation Developments

+- a.
+Recreation and Tourism developments must be sensitive to its environmental and agricultural context. - b.
+Recreation and Tourism developments shall be located in the Rural Agricuture Area and Prime Recreation and Tourism Areas as identified in MDP Figure 7: Development Concept and MDP Figure 11: Prime Recreation and Tourism Areas. - c.
+Notwithstanding the above, Recreation and Tourism developments may be considered in Country Residential and Lakefront Residential Areas as identified in MDP Figure 7: Development Concept where the following has been met: - i.
+Proposed developments are compatible with existing and future land uses identified in MDP Figure 7: Development Concept, and does not limit the long-term residential development of the area; - ii.
+Site servicing and required transportation networking can be adequately addressed to the satisfaction of Parkland County and relevant provincial approving authorities; - iii.
+Proposed developments provide local and regional benefit as per MDP Policy 8.1.6; and - iv.
+All other applicable MDP policies and County, provincial and federal policies and regulations have been met. - d.
+Land uses related to Recreation and Tourism developments, such as local service commercial, hospitality or institutional uses, may be considered provided they have appropriate transportation and utility infrastructure, integrate with surrounding land uses and appropriately mitigate any off-site impacts. - e.
+New Recreation and Tourism development along lakefronts must be designed to minimize impacts on the local watershed including adherence to applicable setbacks and considerations for low impact landscaping and controlled runoff. - f.
+New Recreation and Tourism developments in High Priority Landscapes must: - i.
+Consider conservation design principles in site planning and building location; and, - ii.
+Adhere to and meet all MDP policies and requirements for development in High Priority Landscapes prior to subdivision and development occuring.